-Sangoma has a single cash-generating unit and reviews the value in use versus the carrying value both in total and for each of the individual assets.
-The recoverable amount of the cash-generating unit was estimated based on an assessment of value in use using a discounted cash flow approach.
+Sangoma has multiple cash-generating units and reviews the value in use versus the carrying value both in total and for each of the individual assets.
+The recoverable amount of the cash-generating units were estimated based on an assessment of value in use using a discounted cash flow approach.
 The approach uses cash flow projections based upon a financial forecast approved by management and the Board of Directors, covering a five year period.
 Cash flows for the years thereafter are extrapolated using the estimated terminal growth rate.
 The risk premiums expected by market participants related to uncertainties about the industry and assumptions relating to future cash flows may differ or change quickly, depending on economic conditions and other events.